How to Give a Painless Injection

 I’ve had a number of patients that couldn’t get anesthetized due to smoking.
 After I reappointed them and explained for them not to smoke, they were able to get comfortable after one shot.
 Smoking changes the liver enzymes and increases blood flow which causes faster metabolism of the anesthetic.

-Now what about the ones who don’t have a discernible cause of anesthetic resistance?
-I mentioned buffering earlier with regards to taking the burn out of the injection.
-One other benefit of buffering is faster and stronger onset of anesthetic.
+Now, what about the ones who don’t have a discernible cause of anesthetic resistance?
+I mentioned buffering earlier about taking the burn out of the injection.
+One other benefit of buffering is a faster and stronger onset of anesthesia.
 This property helps with hyperemic teeth and infected sites.
-The buffering helps disassociate the anesthetic ions faster allowing for faster onset and more profound anesthesia.
+The buffering helps disassociate the anesthetic ions faster, allowing for faster onset and more profound anesthesia.

 Have you ever heard of the x-tip?
 This little beauty is awesome for getting fast profound anesthesia.
 It is an intra-osseous injection system.
 It contains two components: a drill for the slow speed hand piece used to create a hole in the cortical plate, and a very short needle to fit into the hole.